break

 |

-- rest or pause, usually from work
+- A rest or pause, usually from work.

-- temporary split in romantic relationship
+- A temporary split with a romantic partner.

 |